FAQ's

 Departing from Ushuaia, Argentina, is also quite convenient.
 Several airlines operate daily flights to Buenos Aires, from where you can easily continue on to Santiago or connect with international flights to your home country.

-All participants must arrive in Puerto Montt by their own means no later than March 7, 2026 - the day before the event begins for checking-in and receiving the event materials.
+All participants must arrive in Puerto Varas by their own means no later than March 4, 2027 - the day before the event begins for checking-in and receiving the event materials.

-The exact location for registration, briefing, and the event start in Puerto Montt will be communicated to all registered participants 30 days prior to the event.
+The exact location for registration, briefing, and the event start in Puerto Varas will be communicated to all registered participants 30 days prior to the event.

 Finishing at Ushuaia

-Those finishing between March 21 and March 28 will be officially recognized as Finishers of the 1st FPP Edition, receive a commemorative finisher gift, and be included in the official photo registry and finishers gallery.
+Those finishing between March 19 and March 30 will be officially recognized as Finishers of the 2nd FPP Edition, receive a commemorative finisher badge, and be included in the official photo registry and finishers gallery.

 The Welcome Center in Ushuaia will be open daily from 09:00 to 20:00.
 If you arrive outside of these hours, the tracking system will validate your arrival and you will still be recognized as a finisher.
 Simply visit the Welcome Center during operating hours the following day to complete your registration and receive your official welcome.